 Project Leaders: Harold Williams and Hugo Mallozzi, MD.

 The Macedonian Call Radio Broadcast has been on the air since 1984.
 Harold Williams is the voice of the radio broadcast, and since 1987 has been one of Trans World Radio’s most popular broadcasters.
 The radio broadcast is now beamed around the world from transmitters in Guam in the Pacific and Radio Tirana in Albania and Kenya, East Africa.
 English manuscripts are now being translated into Mandarin Chinese, Russian, Burmese, and Swahili.
-The Macedonian Call is beamed into countries where over 80% of the world’s population is now able to receive the broadcast.
+Now airing on a 450,000 watt tower, the broadcast gives us the opportunity to reach over 60% of the world population, and with the TWR360 app, essentially we can reach the entire world with the gospel of Jesus Christ.
+(TWR360 is an app that can be downloaded on your mobile device to receive the Macedonian Call broadcast 24 hours a day, 7 days a week.)

 A further follow-up ministry to the radio broadcast is the Basic Bible Course done by Macedonian Correspondence School.
 This course is used in many other ministries including the Olympic Bible Project and various prison ministries across the United States.
 The correspondence School has some 700 students in it at any given time.
 It has now been translated into more than twelve languages and is being used around the world.